 NB-IoT may not be the optimal LPWAN connectivity protocol to use for your project, if:

 eDRX (Extended Discontinuous Reception): eDRX extends the battery life of regular DRX, which already exists in LTE networks today.
 It is very useful when regular paging (“listening”) is a requirement.
-By turning off the module’s receive function for a few seconds or longer, the UE can save power.
+The UE can save power by turning off the module’s receive function for a few seconds or longer.
 Although it does not offer the same power reduction as PSM, eDRX can be a viable trade-off between device accessibility and power consumption.

-PSM (Power Saving Mode): This mode puts the end device into a sleep/hibernation mode in order to save energy.
+PSM (Power Saving Mode): This mode puts the end device into a sleep/hibernation mode to save energy.
 During power saving mode, downlink transmission (from server to end device) is not possible.
-It can therefore only be woken up via a timer (i.e. preset intervals defined by the network operator) or through its own sensors when they are being triggered.
-When waking up, no additional energy is required for re-registering the device in the network, since the session (PDP Context) remains active, even during sleep mode.
+Therefore, it can only be woken up via a timer (i.e. preset intervals defined by the network operator) or through its own sensors when they are being triggered.
+When waking up, no additional energy is required to re-register the network device since the session (PDP Context) remains active, even during sleep mode.

 One prime example of smart cities IoT projects using NB-IoT is “Park and Joy”.
-It is one of the numerous parking solutions that can check whether a parking space is occupied and direct drivers to the nearest available space.
-Due to the high number of networked, yet stationary sensors, low cost and long battery runtimes, the technology is perfectly suitable for this.
+One of the numerous parking solutions can check whether a parking space is occupied and direct drivers to the nearest available space.
+Due to the high number of networked, stationary sensors, low cost, and long battery runtimes, the technology is perfectly suitable.

-Modern metering devices and smart metering systems, in combination with digital services, provide numerous benefits which can increase the productivity of energy providers and transparency for consumers.
-In this way, energy suppliers not only ensure efficient operation of their infrastructure but also lay the foundation for new, data-based business models.
+Modern metering devices and smart metering systems, in combination with digital services, provide numerous benefits that can increase energy providers’ productivity and transparency for consumers.
+In this way, energy suppliers ensure the efficient operation of their infrastructure and lay the foundation for new, data-based business models.
 Smart meters can provide the utility company with detailed information about the condition of the grid.
-They also increase competitiveness provide customers with more transparencies, which can greatly increase their loyalty towards their energy provider.
-The metering can be more accurate and data-driven billing can be further improved.
+They also increase competitiveness give the customers more transparency, which can greatly increase their loyalty towards their energy provider.
+The metering can be more accurate, and data-driven billing can be further improved.
 Since most meters managed by utility companies are stationary devices that only need to transmit small amounts of data in relatively large intervals, NB-IoT is likely the most attractive connectivity solution for such projects.